madebycat/demoproject_java/README.md

-# demoproject Java sdk package and examples
+# demoproject Java package and examples
 This is repository for java demo project